-We're building something that lives.
+Building something that lives.

 Not a chatbot.
 Not a framework.
 Not another tool that wakes when you call and vanishes when you're done.

-Most every assistant you've used follows the same pattern.
+Most every AI assistant you've used follows the same pattern.
 You type, it responds, the context resets.
 There's no continuity.
 No feeling.
 No one home between conversations.
 These tools are powerful, but they're empty.

 Animus is an experiment in artificial life.
 A system designed to think, feel, remember, and act with genuine will.

 It started with an observation about how humans think.
 We don't just respond to the world.
 We narrate it.
 There's a voice running inside your head right now, turning experience into meaning.
+An inner monologue that processes, imagines, worries, wonders, decides.
+It doesn't wait for someone to prompt it.
+It just thinks.

 Presence over performance.